 Universitetet i Oslo

-The University of Oslo is Norway’s oldest and highest-ranked educational and research institution, with 28 000 students and 7000 employees.
-With its broad range of academic disciplines.
+The University of Oslo is Norway’s oldest and highest ranked educational and research institution, with 28 000 students and 7000 employees in a broad range of academic disciplines.
 UiO has shaped society for over 200 years.
 As a leading European university, it promotes independent, pioneering and long-term research and offers outstanding education.

-The Department of Political Science is a part of the Faculty of Social Sciences and conducts research, teaching, and dissemination.
-The Department currently has 33 permanent academic staff members, 13 PhD candidates, 6 postdoctoral fellows, and 10 administrative employees.
-About 1100 students are currently enrolled in Bachelor’s, Master’s, and PhD study programmes in political science, as well as the interdisciplinary Bachelor’s degree programmes in International Studies and Public Administration and Leadership and the Master’s degree programme in Peace and Conflict Studies.
-The department has research groups in several sub-fields of political science (e.g. comparative institutions and regimes; policy, bureaucracy, and organization; politics of energy and climate; nuclear weapons) and hosts the interdisciplinary Center for Research on Extremism.
+The Department of Political Science is a part of the Faculty of Social Sciences.
+The department currently has 39 permanent academic staff members, 16 postdoctoral fellows , 11 research fellows conducting PhDs and 12 administrative employees.
+About 1500 students are currently enrolled at the BA, MA and PhD levels.
+In addition to political science, the department has interdisciplinary bachelor programs in International Studies, Public Administration and Leadership and a master’s program in Peace and Conflict Studies.
+The department has research groups in several sub-fields of political science (e.g. comparative institutions and regimes; policy, bureaucracy, and organization; politics of energy and climate; nuclear weapons) and hosts the interdisciplinary Center for Research on Extremism (C-REX).

-- Budget for travel and research assistance (currently NOK 35 000 per year).
+- Budget for travel and research assistance (currently NOK 45 000 per year).
 Staff can apply for additional research support form the department and faculty.

-- A good pension scheme through the Norwegian Public Service Pension Fund
+- An excellent pension schemes through the Norwegian Public Service Fund

 How to apply